Feb 5, 2021, 1:58:41 PM CST Jan 17, 2022, 9:02:25 AM CST

 How can I keep my family healthy from COVID‑19 variants?

-COVID‑19 variants serve as a reminder that the pandemic is not yet over.
 The best way to prevent COVID‑19 and its variants is for everyone who is eligible to get vaccinated.
-In addition, everyone who is eligible should get a booster shot.
+Everyone who is eligible should also get a booster shot.

-If your child is too young to be vaccinated, make sure everyone in your household who is eligible has gotten vaccinated.
+If your child is too young to be vaccinated (under 6 months old), make sure everyone in your household who is eligible has gotten vaccinated.
 Your family can also take daily precautions such as frequent hand washing, avoiding crowds and wearing face masks.
-The CDC recommends that unvaccinated individuals over the age of 2 wear masks indoors in public.
-Given the surge in cases due to the Delta and Omicron variants, vaccinated people should also wear masks in areas with substantial or high spread of COVID‑19.

 The CDC is actively tracking variants of COVID‑19.
 For the most up-to-date information about COVID‑19 variants, visit the CDC website.